vinfreecs/genga/docs/Yarkovsky.rst

 Set the call interval
 ---------------------

-With the parameter :literal:`Yarkovky Inteval` the calling interval of the Yarkovsky function can be set.
+With the parameter :literal:`Yarkovsky Interval` the calling interval of the Yarkovsky function can be set.
 This means that the function is called fewer times, and in increased drift rate :math:`dx = a * dt * YarkovskyInterval`.
 With the time averaged Yarkovsky function (mode 2) it is possible to use quite large interval numbers.
 The direct Yarkovsky effect (mode 1) is more sensitive to values greater than :math:`\approx 100`.
-Strictly speaking ,this argument violets the symplectic nature of the integrator, but as long as the Yarkovky force is small it is OK.
+Strictly speaking ,this argument violets the symplectic nature of the integrator, but as long as the Yarkovsky force is small it is OK.